A No-Code Introduction to Describing Data

 Discrete Variables

-In the remainder of this Module, we will explore results from the National Health and Nutrition Examination Study (NHANES).
+We will use data from the National Health and Nutrition Examination Study (NHANES).
 This national study is conducted by the Centers for Disease Control and Prevention, and is one of their surveillance initiatives to monitor the health and morbidity of people living in the US.

 Public health surveillance programs like the NHANES are essential for multiple reasons, as they play a critical role in understanding, monitoring, and improving population health.